WHITEPAPER

 The payoff

 The real payoff isn't just speed — it's alignment.
-When designers prototype in the same environment where engineers build, and when product managers see a near-functional artifact instead of a static mockup, the conversation changes.
+When designers build front ends in the same environment where engineers build, and when product managers see a near-functional artifact instead of a static mockup, the conversation changes.
 Teams stop debating what something should look like and start making decisions about whether it solves the right problem.

 On projects where I've run this pipeline, we've identified critical interaction gaps and business logic conflicts weeks earlier than a traditional handoff process would have surfaced them — before those issues became expensive engineering rework.